Rebate Management: A Comprehensive Guide

 Diving Deep into Rebates

 Rebates are more than financial incentives.
-They greatly affect how people buy, brand loyalty, and business strategies in a competitive market.
+They significantly affect how people buy, brand loyalty, and business strategies in a competitive market.
 Let's explore what rebates are and how they differ from discounts.

 What is a Rebate?
 Understanding the Basics